 Razer Sabertooth review

 Previously known for its range of gaming mice, Razer has steadily expanded away from the PC and towards the console crowd with a series of controllers and headsets.
-The Sabertooth controller is its best yet, combining the best bits of the Onza – released last year – with some new ideas that should make it a force to be reckoned with in the hands of FPS gamers.
-However, it will need to be in order to justify its £70 price.
+The Sabertooth controller is its best yet, combining the best bits of the Onza, released last year, with some new ideas that should make it a force to be reckoned with in the hands of FPS gamers.
+It will need to be in order to justify its £70 price, however.

 Razer has been careful to match Sabertooth to the official Xbox controller in terms of size

 Plug it in, however, and the face buttons light up with colour-coded LEDs and a single line OLED display springs to life.
 This lets you configure the sensitivity of each analogue stick, as well as remap the face buttons to your preferred play style.
 Each face button has an incredibly quick action that's more like clicking a mouse than pressing a button – Razer's PC gaming legacy is in full effect here, giving you instant feedback with a satisfying audible click.

 The glowing face buttons look great in the dark, but you won't use them very often

 The D-pad too is an improvement over Microsoft's sub-par attempt, with four separate buttons that bare a strong resemblance to Sony's PlayStation controller.
 We found it far easier to pull off the precise directional inputs needed to activate special moves in Street Fighter, although it's still no replacement for a full arcade stick.

 You don't have to use the green thumbstick covers, but they look fantastic